 - Complain about our service or the way you have been treated.

 We seek to work in a way that takes account of your opinions because these views will influence the decisions we make about the services we provide.

 If you have a comment, compliment or complaint that you wish to make, you can complete the following steps:

-- Contact your local Area Manager of TACT who is responsible for the fostering or adoption service in your area
+- Contact your local Area Manager of TACT who is responsible for the fostering service in your area

 - Complete the contact form on the right side of this page with your details and details of your comment, compliment or complaint